NCDMB trains 1,000 science teachers – The Sun Nigeria

 Uche Usim, Abuja

-To deepen the knowledge of Science among school children, the Nigerian Content Development and Monitoring Board (NCDMB) has trained over 1,000 teachers in secondary schools across the country under its Teachers Development Training Programme (TDTP).
+To deepen the knowledge of Science among school children, the Nigerian Content Development and Monitoring Board (NCDMB) has trained over 1,000 teachers in secondary schools under its Teachers Development Training Programme (TDTP).

-The Executive Secretary of NCDMB, Mr Simbi Kesiye Wabote made the disclosure at the weekend at the closing ceremony of the 2nd phase of the training programme in Katsina State.
+Executive Secretary of NCDMB, Mr. Simbi Kesiye Wabote made the disclosure at the closing ceremony of the second phase of the training programme in Katsina State.

-The programme, which benefited 270 teachers, was organised with the support of the State Ministry of Education.
+The programme, which benefitted 270 teachers, was organised with the support of the State Ministry of Education.

 Represented by the Director, Planning Research and Statistics, NCDMB, Mr. Patrick Daziba Obah, the Executive Secretary promised that Board would increase the pace of continuous development of teachers across the country.